irisdingbj/proposal/Support HSM in Cert-Manager for CA and Self-Signed issuers.md

 ```
 The Pkcs11 format shall be a PKCS #11 URI (https://datatracker.ietf.org/doc/html/rfc7512) using `pkcs11`as prefix or an address for a remote HSM server.
 An example is like `pkcs11:token=xxx%20;id=xxx?module-path=/usr/lib64/xxx.so&pin-value=1234`

+PKI functions in cert-manager like generate key pair, get Key pair and Sign will be enhanced to call HSM backend instead for CRs that has PKCS11 info defined.

 1. Key Manager Controller will be enhanced to call HSM backend to generate private keys and using the returned key handler info to generate the temp secret.
 ```
  config := parsePkcs11URI("pkcs11:token=xxx%20;id=xxx?module-path=/usr/lib64/xxx.so&pin-value=1234")
  context, err := crypto11.Configure(config)
  context.GenerateRSAKeyPair(xxx,xxx)

 ```